Polkadot-Blockchain-Academy/pba-book/content/README.md

 ### Build Offline

-The Academy is Rust _heavy_ and as such, you need to [install rust](https://www.rust-lang.org/tools/install) before you can continue.
+The Developer Track of the Academy is Rust _heavy_ and as such, you need to [install rust](https://www.rust-lang.org/tools/install) before you can continue.

 In order to `make` your life easy 😉, there is a set of tasks that use [`cargo make`](https://sagiegurari.github.io/cargo-make/#overview).